 Tim Springfield was named the Director of Track & Field/Cross Country in June of 2013.
-He enters his fourth season on the Brown coaching staff and most recently served as the Interim Director of Track & Field/Cross Country during the 2012-13 campaign.
+He previously served as the Interim Director of Track & Field/Cross Country during the 2012-13 campaign.

-Springfield, who also serves as head coach of the men’s cross county team, led the Bears to several impressive team and individual performances during the 2012-13 season.
-Under Springfield’s direction, the men’s team finished third overall at the 2013 Ivy League Heptagonal Outdoor Track & Field Championships, which equaled the best outdoor team finish in program history.
-The men also finished fourth at the Ivy League Indoor Championships last season, the team’s highest finish since 2006.
+The men’s team finished third overall at the 2013 Ivy League Heptagonal Outdoor Track & Field Championships, which equaled the best outdoor team finish in program history.
+They also finished 3rd in the 2015 Outdoor Championships, the highest finish since 2001.

 Before coming to Brown, Springfield coached at the University of St. Thomas (Minnesota) and at the University of Wisconsin.